spotlightpa/poor-richard/content/news/2023-10-17-SPL_LOCAL_PENSIONS.md

 <iframe title="A National Outlier" aria-label="Map" id="datawrapper-chart-gmJgn" src="https://datawrapper.dwcdn.net/gmJgn/15/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="615" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();</script>

-&lt;Chart: <a href="https://www.datawrapper.de/_/gmJgn/">Total pension systems by state</a> &gt;

 ## A debate over enforcement

 In recent years, the SEC has disciplined many investment advisers over alleged failures to adequately disclose information related to fees.
 The agency has said, “investor harm involving this lack of disclosure may be widespread.”
 A self-reporting initiative ultimately led the SEC to order nearly 100 investment advisory firms to return more than $139 million to investors, according to <a href="https://www.sec.gov/files/enforcement-annual-report-2020.pdf">a 2020 report</a>.

-Advocates for the financial services industry and their allies have pushed back on the commission’s enforcement efforts, writing <a href="https://financialservices.org/wp-content/uploads/2020/04/Petition-for-Rulemaking-End-Backdoor-Regulation-20200429.pdf?utm_source=cision&amp;utm_medium=press_release">in a petition that the actions are an overreach of the commission’s authority</a> and that the SEC unfairly “proclaimed that virtually every investment adviser had been violating federal law, presumably for decades” based on the enforcement division’s opinion of what disclosures should contain.
+Advocates for the financial services industry and their allies have pushed back on the commission’s enforcement efforts, <a href="https://financialservices.org/wp-content/uploads/2020/04/Petition-for-Rulemaking-End-Backdoor-Regulation-20200429.pdf?utm_source=cision&amp;utm_medium=press_release">writing in a petition formally asking the SEC to implement a rule to end the “back door” regulation of the actions and describing them as an overreach of the commission’s authority.</a> The petition argued that the SEC unfairly “proclaimed that virtually every investment adviser had been violating federal law, presumably for decades” based on the enforcement division’s opinion of what disclosures should contain.

 The petition was filed prior to the SEC’s order against William Vescio and doesn’t make any reference to him.
 But the petition deals with similar alleged disclosure violations, and it described the enforcement efforts as an “unfair surprise.”

-While also not commenting on William Vescio’s case, a <a href="https://www.sec.gov/comments/4-761/4761-7312664-218287.pdf">representative for the Consumer Federation of America</a> countered that the SEC’s efforts were “laudable,” and said the agency “has simply been engaged in enforcing well-established and long-recognized fiduciary obligations … including the obligations to act in the best interests of the client.”
+While also not commenting on William Vescio’s case, a <a href="https://www.sec.gov/comments/4-761/4761-7312664-218287.pdf">representative for the Consumer Federation of America</a> countered that the SEC’s efforts on this topic were “laudable,” and said the agency “has simply been engaged in enforcing well-established and long-recognized fiduciary obligations … including the obligations to act in the best interests of the client.”

 David Chase, a former SEC attorney who practices in Florida, said if the alleged conduct occurred as the SEC described it in William Vescio’s case, then “it’s not exemplary conduct” and “it shouldn’t have happened.”